-The first place you'll stop on a visit to the Counseling and Advising Center is the greeting counter.
-A receptionist always staffs the counter.
-International and academic advisors may also be available there for Advising Express hours.
-It is always the goal of the greeters to make the center a safe and helpful environment for all Berklee students.
+The first stop on a visit to the Counseling and Advising Center is the greeting counter.
+A receptionist always staffs the counter, and it is their goal to make the center a safe and helpful environment for all Berklee students.

-You must check in with the receptionist in order to see a counselor or advisor for an appointment.
-The receptionist is also available to assist students experiencing a personal crisis.
+Students must visit the receptionist to check in for all scheduled counseling and advising appointments, schedule an appointment with a personal counselor, and pick up documents.
+The receptionist is also available to assist students who are experiencing a personal crisis.
 Staff members are trained in screening and protocol so that students receive the personal assistance they need quickly and with respect for their privacy.

 The receptionist also takes care of things that may not necessarily require consultation with a counselor or advisor, including: